ppKrauss/openCitation/README.md

 2. Fill the `??1` placeholders with the corresponding `lawDocsRepos` fields.

-3. Fill the rest of the report to be publish it as a "DRAFT" and start a collaborative work at *git*.
+3. Fill the rest of the report (use ex. `inferredLicense-BR.md` as reference model) to be publish it as a "DRAFT" and start a collaborative work at *git*.

 4. Fill the section "Endorsed the conclusion" when draft can change the status, making the first change from "draft" to "revision".